The Bankrate promise

 Per stirpes versus per capita distribution

-The distribution of your death benefit can be per stirpes or per capita.
-The former involves the money being divided equally between descendants if the primary beneficiary dies.
-For example, if the money is to be split between two of your children but one of them dies untimely, the surviving beneficiary still gets their intended share but the other share is divided equally among the children of the deceased beneficiary.
+The distribution of your death benefit can either be per stirpes or per capita.
+Per stirpes means the money will be divided equally between descendants if the primary beneficiary dies.
+For example, if the money is to be split between two of your children but one of them has died before you, the surviving beneficiary still gets their intended share but the other share is divided equally among the children of the deceased beneficiary.

-In the same situation but under a per capita arrangement, the death benefit would be split equally between the remaining primary beneficiary and each of the descendents of the other beneficiary.
-This can potentially result in the primary beneficiary getting less than what was originally intended.
+In the same situation but under a per capita arrangement, the death benefit would go to the remaining primary beneficiary.

 |Generational distribution of benefit among descendants